What is fundamental analysis? How understanding the underlying business helps you find great stocks of successful companies.

 What is Fundamental Analysis?

-Fundamental analysis is the process of examining all of the qualities of the business that can affect the value of a stock.
-This definition is often expressed in opposition to technical analysis, which measures the behavior of the stock price in an attempt to predict short term changes.
+Fundamental analysis is the process of examining all of the qualities of the business that can affect the value of a stock to predict its price.
+You may also have heard of technical analysis, which analyzes the behavior of the stock price to predict its price.

-If you've read other pieces on Trendshare, you're probably thinking that free cash flow is one fundamental worth analyzing—and you're right!
-Anything which measures how much a business earns, how effective its management invests earnings to provide future growth, and even the book value and intrinsic value of the business on its own.
+What goes on during fundamental analysis?
+Anything which measures how much a business earns, how effective its management invests earnings to provide future growth, and even the book value and intrinsic value of the business itself.
+Even free cash flow analysis is worthwhile on its own.

 The question is "What's a share of this stock really worth?" and not "What will someone else pay for this stock?"